p-stachyra/Connections-Monitor/README.md

 The application was written in Python and is still under development.
 For now, only the CMD version is available, however, a GUI version will be available soon.

-The application accepts a command line argument of `u` in order to update database file regularly using a batch file.
+The application accepts a command line argument `u` in order to update database file regularly using a batch file.
 Providing `u` updates the database file and quits the program.